- Knox Law Institute

 Household Goods and Personal Effects.
 Household goods and personal effects are resources that are not counted (are excluded) for the purpose of determining Medicaid eligibility.
 Personal effects include, but are not limited to, clothing, jewelry, items of personal care, recreational equipment, musical instruments and hobby items.

 Motor Vehicle.
-One motor vehicle for an applicant and/or his/her spouse is excluded.
+One motor vehicle for an applicant and/or their spouse is excluded.
 Other motor vehicles are counted at their equity value.

 Life Insurance Policies.
 Life insurance owned by the applicant, up to a maximum face value of $1,500 for each insured person, is excluded.
 If the life insurance of an insured person has a total face value in excess of $1,500, then only the cash surrender value in excess of $1,000 shall be considered a countable resource to the owner.